bobbyl140/quote-leaderboard-bot/README.md

 I may fix the hardcoded Channel ID at some point (see [#4](https://github.com/bobbyl140/quote-leaderboard-bot/issues/4)), but until I do, the Channel ID will be set by `setup.py`, or can be set to a List of IDs without too much difficulty.

+NOTE: By default the bot runs silently.
+This means quotes will only be acknowledged by the reaction, and a message won't be sent back for invalid quotes.
+If your users are new to this bot, consider uncommenting the revelant lines under the `on_message()` function for a while.

 Also note that this code is in no way optimized.
 I'm sorry.